 “I think she’s gathering up Fred and George’s snack boxes and, uh other things,” Ginny explained with a significant glance at Ron and Hermione.
-We soon heard Mrs. Weasley stomping down the stairs followed closely by her two shouting sons.
+We soon heard Mrs. Weasley heading down the stairs followed closely by her two shouting sons.

 “Bed.
-All of you.”
-She said in a voice of force calm.
-Fred and George looked as if they had something to say, it sounded like “of age” but I couldn’t quite tell.
+All of you,” she said in a voice of forced calm.
+Fred and George looked as if they had something to say, it sounded like ‘of age’ but I couldn’t quite tell.
 “I don’t care if you are of age; get yourself up to your room!”
-They stormed up the stairs followed meekly be Hermione, Ginny, and Ron who followed quietly.
+They left with a crack, leaving Hermione, Ginny, and Ron who followed quietly.
 Molly sat down, tiredly rubbing a spot on her temple.

-“Don’t do much cooking?”
-He asked quietly a slight smile playing on his face.
-Before I could answer, he tapped the kettle with his wand and the kettle whistled.
-Apparently, he had mastered householdish spells.
-I took the kettle and said a quiet “thanks” while pouring Molly a hot cup of tea.
-Molly took it with a weary look but said thanks nonetheless.
+“Don’t do much cooking?” he asked quietly, a slight smile playing on his face.
+Before I could answer, Remus tapped the kettle with his wand and the kettle whistled.
+Apparently, he had mastered household-ish spells.
+I took the kettle and said a quiet smile to show my gratitude before pouring Molly a hot cup of tea.
+Molly took it with a weary look but seemed to appreciate the gesture nonetheless.

-“Where’s Arthur at?”
+“Where’s Arthur?”
 I asked just noticing his absence.
-Molly sipped her tea for a moment debating on what to say.
+Molly sipped her tea for a moment, apparently debating on what to say.

-Remus leaned forward slightly and said “It’s in the Department of Mysteries.
-We’re not quite sure what it is, but Dumbledore said that if Voldemort” I flinched slightly “gets it we’ll be done in.”
+Remus leaned forward slightly, adding, “It’s in the Department of Mysteries.
+We’re not quite sure what it is, but Dumbledore said that if Voldemort,” I flinched slightly, “obtains it we’ll be lost.”

-Remus offered to walk me to the door.
-He said he didn’t want me to run into Kreacher, the basket-case of a house elf that lived there.
+Remus offered to walk me to the door, explaining that he didn’t want me to run into Kreacher, the basket-case of a house elf that lived there.
 I managed to trip over an umbrella stand, for the second of many times, but Remus caught me before I fell.
-I looked up into his face giving him a dopey smile.
-He helped me up and stunned the portrait.
+I looked up into his face giving him a dopey smile which returned before helping me up and stunning the portrait.
 If it hadn’t been for the screaming issuing from the portrait, it would have been a nice moment to kiss.
-Sirius came bolting out of the kitchen.
-Looked around and shot Remus a quizzical look.
-Remus let go of me as if he were embarrassed to be holding my waist.
+Sirius came bolting out of the kitchen, looked around, and shot Remus a quizzical look.
+Remus let go of me as if he were embarrassed to be holding a woman.